Sounds like a great title for a film, eh?

 Ah, boot scrapers...
 What should do with one if you don't get muddy boots?
 Should you ignore it in the hope it might go away?
 Should you block up its gaping mouth and disguise the embarrassment with paint?
 Should you leave it festering and lonely at the end of the garden?
 Perhaps you could bury it up to the blade in tiles or concrete?
 Or, as in one case here, if half of it breaks off, upset it further by flaunting a new one in front of it.
 But that may be better than just leaving it standing on one leg with not even a pot plant for company.
 Poor little things.

-To see all my boot scraper posts please click here.
+To see more of my boot scraper images please click here and here.

 I think I'd like one down by my studio - wonder if I could buy one on ebay???